-Star anise is a spice that is widely used in South East Asian dishes, so if you’ve ever had some type of curry, chances are, you’ve tasted star anise!
-The name comes from its obvious star appearance and smells and tastes a lot like black licorice.
+Star anise (anise pimpinella anisum) is a spice that is widely used in South East Asian dishes, so if you’ve ever had some type of curry, chances are, you’ve tasted star anise!
+The name comes from its obvious star shaped appearance and smells and tastes a lot like black licorice.
 If you’re a fan of exotic dishes, we definitely recommend growing your own star anise as it brings the most incredible aroma and taste to any dish!
 Today we’ll be showing you to how grow star anise directly from seeds!

 How to Grow Star Anise

 Star anise grows best in USDA zones 8-11, but you can also try growing it indoors!
+The plant prefers warm weather, so it will grow best in tropical and subtropical climates.

 Planting Star Anise: